-I went on the lookout for examples of great jewelry display lighting, and I found plenty.
+I went on the lookout for examples of great jewelry display lighting, and I found plenty to help you design your own booth lighting whether you sell jewelry or any other handmade items.

 The thing with great lighting is, unless you're looking for it, you don't really notice it when you're casually browsing a craft booth.
 But you do notice something is missing when there's no lighting, especially at indoor shows.